Dr Irene González-López

 Biography

 Before pursuing her PhD at SOAS, Irene lived in Japan for over seven years.
 There she completed a BA in Japanese Studies and MA in Film Studies.
-During that time, she also learnt ikebana (flower arrangement) and shodō (calligraphy), and her professional experience ranged from factory and waitress in a snack-bar, to interpreter and university lecturer.
-All these experiences nurtured her understanding of Japanese society and have become an endless source of inspiration for her research.
+During that time, she also learnt ikebana (flower arrangement) and shodō (calligraphy), and her professional experience ranged from factory worker and waitress in a snack-bar, to interpreter and university lecturer.
+All these experiences nurtured her understanding of Japanese society and constitute an endless source of inspiration for her research.

 Highlights

-Co-editor, Tanaka Kinuyo: Nation, Stardom and Female Subjectivity.
-(Edinburgh University Press, 2018).
+• Co-editor, Tanaka Kinuyo: Nation, Stardom and Female Subjectivity.
+(Edinburgh University Press, 2018)

 This is the first book in English dedicated to the actor and director Tanaka Kinuyo.
 Bringing together a range of Japanese and Western scholars, the book offers a new perspective on the Japanese studio system and stardom, interlaced with the national history and the history of women in Japan.
 Co-edited with Michael Smith.